-Fiscal year Ended January 31, 2011 Increase compared to prior fiscal year \$ % Fiscal year Ended January 31, 2010 (in millions) Decrease compared to prior fiscal year \$ % Fiscal year Ended January 31, 2009 Marketing and sales \$ 776.0 \$44.1 6 % \$ 731.9 \$(168.8) -1 9% \$ 900.7 As a percentage of net revenue 40% 43% 39%
+Figer l Voor Ended compared to fiscal year Eio cal Year Ended Increase co prior fisc Fiscal Year Ended Fiscal Year Ended January 31, 2012 \$ % nuary 31, 2011 \$ % January 31, 2010 ' (in millions) Marketing and sales \$ 842.6 \$ 66.6 9% \$ 776.0 \$ 44.1 6% \$ 731.9 As a percentage of net 38% 400/ 43% revenue 40%

 Marketing and sales expenses include salaries, bonuses, benefits, and stock-based compensation expense for our marketing and sales employees, and the expense of travel, entertainment and training for such personnel, and the costs of programs aimed at increasing revenue, such as advertising, trade shows and expositions, and various sales and promotional programs.
 Marketing and sales expenses also include labor costs of sales and order processing, sales and dealer commissions, rent and occupancy, and the cost of supplies and equipment.

+Marketing and sales expenses increased 9% during fiscal 2012, as compared to fiscal 2011, primarily due to higher employee-related costs related to salaries and fringe benefits primarily associated with increased head count and the reinstatement of merit increases in fiscal 2012.
 Marketing and sales expenses increased 6% during fiscal 2011, as compared to fiscal 2010, primarily due to higher employee-related costs related to variable compensation, including commissions, bonuses and related fringe benefits.
-Variable compensation expenses increased as a result of exceeding our fiscal 2011 target revenue growth and operating margin growth targets more than we did in fiscal 2010.
-Our annual incentive plans are based on forecasted revenue and operating margin, with current year targets set at the beginning of fiscal 2011.
+Variable compensation expenses increased as a result of exceeding our fiscal 2011 target revenue growth and operating margins growth targets more than we did in fiscal 2010.
+Our annual incentive plans are based on forecasted revenue and operating margin, with current year targets set at the beginning of the fiscal year.
 These increases were partially offset by the decrease in advertising and promotion spending and stock-based compensation expense.
-Marketing and sales expenses decreased 19% during fiscal 2010, as compared to fiscal 2009, primarily due to lower employee-related costs, driven by decreased marketing and sales headcount and decreased travel expenditures and reduced advertising and promotional expenses.

 We expect to balance our need to invest in the marketing and sales of our products with our desire to actively manage our sales and marketing operating expenses.
-As a result, we expect marketing and sales expense to increase in absolute dollars, but to slightly decrease as a percentage of net revenue in fiscal 2012, as compared to fiscal 2011.
+As a result, we expect marketing and sales expense to increase in absolute dollars, but remain relatively consistent as a percentage of net revenue in fiscal 2013, as compared to fiscal 2012.